AionSystem/VERITAS/README.md

 Most crisis tools stop at the data.
 They collect, they pin, they export — and then they hand a responder a map full of pins with no way to know which ones to trust.

-VERITAS is a community-operated platform for sudden-onset crises that combines damage certification with life-saving rescue coordination.
-It collects reports offline and online, scores epistemic confidence using the CERTUS Engine, and delivers confidence-weighted intelligence to responders within the critical 48-hour window.
-The difference isn't more data — it's data that tells you exactly how much it's worth, and a direct channel for those who need rescue.
+VERITAS is a community-operated platform for sudden-onset crises that combines damage certification with rescue-signal coordination infrastructure.
+It collects reports offline and online, scores epistemic confidence using the CERTUS Engine, and delivers confidence-weighted intelligence to the responders operating a deployment within the critical 48-hour window.
+The difference isn't more data — it's data that tells you exactly how much it's worth, and a signal channel for those who need rescue, visible to the deployment's monitoring team.

 **How it works — three steps:**

 1. A community member submits a damage report or rescue signal from any device, online or offline.
 The CERTUS Engine scores it instantly.
-2. A responder opens the dashboard and sees a confidence-weighted map — green pins are actionable, red pins need field verification first.
+2. A responder operating the deployment opens the dashboard and sees a confidence-weighted map — green pins are actionable, red pins need field verification first.
 Rescue signals appear with critical priority.
 3. Every report, every rescue signal, and every export is permanently sealed with a cryptographic timestamp.
 The data chain is verifiable end-to-end.

+> **Boundary reminder:** rescue signals reach the dashboard of the instance they were submitted to — see [What VERITAS Is — and What It Is Not](#what-veritas-is--and-what-it-is-not).

 - [![Live Demo](https://img.shields.io/badge/Live_Demo-VERITAS-4ade80?style=flat-square&logo=github&logoColor=white)](https://aionsystem.github.io/VERITAS)
 - **2-Minute Video:**